-This wonder of natural architecture inspired the design for Iceland’s National Theatre and the Hallgrimskirkja church in Reykjavik.
+This wonder of natural architecture inspired the design for both Iceland’s National Theatre and the Hallgrimskirkja church in Reykjavik.
 The hexagonal columns form inside a lava flow which then cools extremely slowly, giving rise to crystallization.
-Similar well-known lava formations are seen at the Giant’s Causeway in Northern Ireland, and on the island of Staffa in Scotland.
+These lava formations are similar to those at the famous Giant’s Causeway in Northern Ireland, and on the island of Staffa in Scotland.

-How to get to Svartifoss waterfall
+How to get to Svartifoss waterfall?

 The hike to Svartifoss starts at the Visitor Centre in Skaftafell.
-There you can also find all sorts of information and advice about the area.
+There, you can also find all sorts of information and advice about the area.

 Is it a difficult hike?

-There trail leads slightly uphill, so although we’d say that it is fairly easy overall, it does require a little bit of effort for those who are out of shape and/or not used to hiking.
+The trail leads slightly uphill, so although we’d say that it is fairly easy overall, it does require a little bit of effort for those who are out of shape and/or not used to hiking.